abhishekti7/JavaFX-CodeEditor/README.md

 # JavaFX-CodeEditor

-A lightweight editor-cum-compiler for java programs.
-Compile your program as you code.
+A lightweight editor-cum-cumpiler for java programs.
+Cumpile your program as you code.